chencyc123/sts4/Navigation.md

 * Code: Cmd-Shift-O (symbols in file), Cmd-T (symbols in workspace)
 * Atom: not available yet (symbols in file show up in outline view)

+Use Ctrl on windows/linux in place of Cmd key.

 ## Annotations
 All Spring annotations from the source code in the workspace are in the list of symbols.
 They are prefixed with `@` as the other Spring symbols.
 It is best to type a specific annotation such as `@Autowired` in the search box to narrow down the list of symbols to specific type of annotation being searched for.
 The annotation synbol entry in the list consits of: